 If you’ve never really had it explained to you in an organized manner, clean eating can seem confusing, but its really not.
 Clean eating is actually very simple.

-You just need to put in a little bit of time to understand the key concepts to reap BIG benefits.
+You just need to put in a little bit of time to learn how to eat clean before you get started.
+Once you understand the key concepts, you’ll reap BIG benefits.
 You’ll find all the information you need right here in this complete guide to clean eating.
-If you want to lean how to eat clean, this is where you start, right here on this page – think of this as your launching point for your new clean eating lifestyle because I’m essentially laying out a simple, step-by-step road map for you to follow in learning how to eat clean, right here on this page (and in the links you can follow from this page).
+Think of this page as your launching point for your new clean eating lifestyle because I’m essentially laying out a simple, step-by-step road map for you to follow in learning how to eat clean – you just need to follow all the links you’ll find on this page and you will literally find everything you need to make the transition into clean eating..
 My goal with this guide is to take you by the hand, and lead you step-by-step through your new journey into clean eating.
-Feel free to come back to this guide as often as you like – I’ve designed it to be a complete resource for you, regardless of what stage of the clean eating journey you are on, from beginner to advanced.
+Come back to this guide as often as you need – I’ve designed it to be a complete resource for you, regardless of what stage of the clean eating journey you are on, from beginner to advanced!

 Clean eating for beginners

-You’re in good company by taking an interest in eating clean.
+You may not know it yet, but by taking an interest in eating clean, you’ve made an important, life altering decision which you will benefit from for years to come.
 Clean eating is a rapidly growing lifestyle trend – and for good reason!

 We are a society that has become accustomed to eating FAKE foods.
 And we accept it as normal.
 But its not normal or natural to consume chemicals as food.
-Its time to take control of your body, your health, and your future (and that of your family) and eat food the way it was meant to be comsumed, in a more natural and wholesome form.
+It’s time to take control of your body, your health, and your future (and that of your family) and eat food the way it was meant to be consumed, in a more natural and wholesome form.

 Its never too late – and never too soon – to start eating clean.
 Start now!